Pamela Lang

 • National CRM training tour.
 Across the U.S. and Canada.
 I developed the “Learn it, See it, Do it, Teach it” method for getting new centers fluent on the CRM fast.
 Read more about this approach →

 • Back in the SF Bay Area market.
-Because of my fluency in the CRM, I was able to run two locations at once.
+Because of my fluency in the CRM, I was able to run locations simultaneously.
 I was also doing additional training for the West Coast market directors so they could better manage their own markets.

 Out of 38 CRM trainers, the East Coast Regional Director blocked out a full week with me after word spread about the approach.